stunpayne/stripe-connect-integration/friction_log.md

 - After having gone through a page listing all docs, finding the right one and completing the prereqs, I am shown the links to the docs that Stripe believes is right for me.
 This experience reaffirms my earlier point that these steps should have come earlier.
 Telling the user that these steps will help them find the right integration and documentation would more easily convince them to complete these forms.
 Since there is the cost of asking the user to complete several steps before reaching the documentation, increasing onboarding friction, the user can be provided a choice between exploring docs and letting us find them the right one.

 Prereq #3 - Brand settings
 Went well:
 - Allowing the merchant to customize how the onboarding page looks is good for user experience.
 It provides the platform's users the feeling that they're still within the context of the platform even though they've been redirected to a Stripe page for onboarding, enhancing the user's trust in the flow.
 Moreover, merchants would love to customize the experience at every step to have greater control of the overall user experience.

 <img width="1009" alt="Screen Shot 2021-04-03 at 5 19 13 PM" src="https://user-images.githubusercontent.com/13269259/113492902-b78bc200-94a0-11eb-82e9-f5444863694e.png">

-To be improved:
+Can be improved:
 - The prereq bullet says "Customize your brand settings on the Connect settings page.
 This information is required for Connect Onboarding".
 As a user, I can't put my finger on what 'Connect Onboarding' means.
 Are we talking about onboarding me as a business onto Connect?
 Or about onboarding sellers onto my platform?
 Solution: Mention clearly that this action will customize the page that sellers/vendors see while signing up on the business platform.